LedgerHQ/ledger-live-desktop/TERMS.md

 _December 10, 2019_

 You are about to use the Ledger Live platform.
-We&#39;re excited for you!
-Before you get on, Ledger needs you to carefully read, understand and accept our Terms of Use (the or these &quot;Terms&quot;).
+We're excited for you!
+Before you get on, Ledger needs you to carefully read, understand and accept our Terms of Use (the or these "Terms").

 ## Overview

-This agreement is between you (&quot;you&quot;, &quot;your&quot;, or &quot;User&quot;) and Ledger SAS (&quot;Ledger&quot;, &quot;us&quot;, &quot;we,&#39;&#39; &quot;our&quot;, or the &quot;Company&quot;).
-By using or clicking &quot;I agree&quot; to any of the services provided by Ledger or its affiliates in connection with the Ledge Live software (the &quot;Ledger Services&quot;), you agree that you have carefully read and accept all of the below terms and conditions.
+This agreement is between you ("you", "your", or "User") and Ledger SAS ("Ledger", "us", "we,'' "our", or the "Company").
+By using or clicking "I agree" to any of the services provided by Ledger or its affiliates in connection with the Ledge Live software (the "Ledger Services"), you agree that you have carefully read and accept all of the below terms and conditions.

-Your use of Ledger Services is also subject to Ledger&#39;s Privacy Policy, which is available at [https://shop.ledger.com/pages/privacy-policy](https://shop.ledger.com/pages/privacy-policy).
+Your use of Ledger Services is also subject to Ledger's Privacy Policy, which is available at [https://shop.ledger.com/pages/privacy-policy](https://shop.ledger.com/pages/privacy-policy).

 BEFORE USING THE SERVICES, PLEASE EDUCATE YOURSELF TO MAKE INFORMED DECISIONS.
 CRYPTO ASSETS ARE VOLATILE.
 THE PRICES CAN GO UP AND DOWN.
 CAREFULLY EVALUATE YOUR GOALS AND THE FINANCIAL RISK YOU ARE WILLING TO TAKE.
 PLEASE BE AWARE THAT LEDGER DOES NOT PROVIDE FINANCIAL, TAX, OR LEGAL ADVICE.
 DECISIONS TO PERFORM OPERATIONS INVOLVING CRYPTO ASSETS SHOULD BE TAKEN ON YOUR OWN OR RELY ON OPINIONS OF RELIABLE AND QUALIFIED EXPERTS.